rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

   </tr>
   <tr>
     <td>domain</td>
-    <td>The Identity or Account Domain that the Identity Provider is authorized to log users in to.</td>
+    <td>The Identity or Account Domain that the Identity Provider has authority to log users in to.</td>
     <td>Alphanumeric string</td>
-    <td width="40%">Must be set to your Identity Domain. <br />The domain is listed on the Identity Provider details page for your Identity Provider.</td>
+    <td width="40%">Set to your Identity Domain. <br />Find the domain listed on the Identity Provider details page for your Identity Provider.</td>
   </tr>
   <tr>
     <td>name</td>